B-Benja/Bens_Zotero/docs/index.md

     Zotero supports almost any citation style needed.
 If your exact style is missing, you can (most of the time) easily create it yourself and implement it.

-Now that I have your attion, let's talk about Zotero.
+Now that I have your attion let's talk about Zotero.